andyzg/gallery/README.md

 Each different layout has both its own and shared set of configuration options.

 ### Shared
-`spacing` (Integer): The vertical and horizontal distance that separates each photo from all adjacent photos.
+- `spacing` (Integer): The vertical and horizontal distance that separates each photo from all adjacent photos.
-`shuffle` (Boolean): Toggle to shuffle or not to shuffle the photos.
+- `shuffle` (Boolean): Toggle to shuffle or not to shuffle the photos.

 ### Column Configuration
-`columns` (Integer): The number of columns for the layout.
+- `columns` (Integer): The number of columns for the layout.

 ### Square Configuration
-`columns` (Integer): The number of columns for the layout.
+- `columns` (Integer): The number of columns for the layout.
-`maxHeight` (Integer): The max height in px for each photo.
+- `maxHeight` (Integer): The max height in px for each photo.
 Columns takes priority if both are set.

 ### Row Configuration
-`maxHeight` (Integer): The max height in px for each photo.
+- `maxHeight` (Integer): The max height in px for each photo.

+---

+If you enjoyed using Gallery, I'd love to see what you created with Gallery 🙌 Share your gallery with me on this [link](https://github.com/andyzg/gallery/issues/1)!